Mattel, Inc. (MAT) Stock Analysis

 Mattel designs and markets toys globally across North America and International segments, with a portfolio spanning Barbie, Hot Wheels, Fisher-Price, and UNO.
 Revenue comes from selling toys to major retailers; in 2025 its three largest customers (Walmart, Target, Amazon)...
 Read more

-Passes 7/9 gates (positive momentum, clean insider activity, no SEC red flags, news events none recent, earnings proximity 64d clear, semi cycle peak clear, materials cycle peak clear).
-Fails on favorable risk/reward ratio.
+Passes 6/9 gates (favorable risk/reward ratio, clean insider activity, news events none recent, earnings proximity 37d clear, semi cycle peak clear, materials cycle peak clear).
+Fails on weak momentum and death cross (50MA < 200MA).
 Suitability: aggressive.

 Latest news

-- MATTEL ($MAT) Releases Q1 2026 Earnings - Quiver Quantitative — Quiver Quantitative neutral
+- NEWS MATTEL ($MAT) Releases Q1 2026 Earnings - Quiver Quantitative — Quiver Quantitative neutral

-- Mattel (MAT) Reports Q1 Loss, Beats Revenue Estimates - Yahoo Finance — Yahoo Finance positive
+- NEWS Mattel (MAT) Reports Q1 Loss, Beats Revenue Estimates - Yahoo Finance — Yahoo Finance positive

-- Mattel (NASDAQ:MAT) Posts Better-Than-Expected Sales In Q1 CY2026 - StockStory — StockStory positive
+- NEWS Mattel (NASDAQ:MAT) Posts Better-Than-Expected Sales In Q1 CY2026 - StockStory — StockStory positive

-- Mattel (NASDAQ:MAT) Releases FY 2026 Earnings Guidance - MarketBeat — MarketBeat neutral
+- NEWS Mattel (NASDAQ:MAT) Releases FY 2026 Earnings Guidance - MarketBeat — MarketBeat neutral

 Thesis